artisan1218/LeetCode-Solution/regExpMatching/readme.md

 ### Approach 2: DFA/NFA, Skipped

 Since every regular expression can be represented by an NFA and every NFA has equivalent DFA, it's viable that we construct a DFA according to the given pattern `p` and run the string `s` on that state machine to see if the string ends at accept state.
-However this approach due to difficulty of constructing valid DFA from pattern `p`.
+However this approach is skipped due to difficulty of constructing valid DFA from pattern `p`.
 It is easier to construct NFA out of pattern `p` but NFA is not that efficient.